Leaving Care Personal Advisor, Fixed Term

 About the role

-You will join us as a Leaving Care Personal Adviser and will work with a caseload of care experienced young people in developing plans and support to enable young people to transition into adulthood.
+You will join us as a Leaving Care Worker (Personal Adviser) and will work with a caseload of young people developing plans enabling young people to transition into adulthood.

 You will be expected to work alongside Social Workers to ensure a smooth and supported transition when they come to leave care.
 Your core focus will be to work with young people, enabling them to develop independence skills.
 You will provide care leavers with practical and emotional support.